mikelaws/packer-plugin-olvm/docs/builders/builder.md

 #### Network Configuration

-- `network_name` - Name of the OLVM network to attach to the VM
+- `network_name` - Name of the OLVM network to attach to the VM (defaults to "ovirtmgmt")
 - `vnic_profile` - vNIC profile to use for the network interface (defaults to `network_name` if not specified)
 - `dns_servers` - List of DNS server IP addresses
 - `os_interface_name` - Operating system network interface name (defaults to "eth0")